Crackers (album)

 Crackers is a studio/compilation album by the British rock band Slade.
 It was released on 18 November 1985 and reached No. 34 in the UK charts.
 It was certified Gold by the BPI that same month.
-The album was produced by bassist Jim Lea except "All Join Hands", "Do You Believe in Miracles", "My Oh My" and "Run Runaway", which were all produced by John Punter.
+The album was produced by bassist Jim Lea except for "All Join Hands", "Do You Believe in Miracles", "My Oh My" and "Run Runaway", which were all produced by John Punter.
 The album contained a mix of the band's previous hits, some re-recorded songs and a selection of covers.

 On Crackers, Slade tried to create an LP that had a party atmosphere to it.
 Since its original release, the album has had numerous re-issues over the years with somewhat different titles and various additional phrases on the cover art, including having "The Christmas Party Album" on the cover art of an older version, using the titles Slade's Crazee Christmas!
 (1999) and The Party Album (2001), and adding the phrase "The Rockin' Party Album!"
 (2006).
 There has also been some variation in the tracks on the album in re-releases.